-- This Capitol stereo pressing has insanely good Shootout Winning Triple Plus (A+++) sound or very close to it on both sides
+- This Capitol stereo pressing has superb sound on both sides

-- A ridiculously tough record to find in stereo, in audiophile playing condition, with sound like this
+- A ridiculously tough record to find in stereo, in audiophile playing condition, with sound as good as this

 - “Peggy Lee’s alluring tone, distinctive delivery, breadth of material, and ability to write many of her own songs made her one of the most captivating artists of the vocal era…” – All Music Biography